 - Gluten-free and hence less likely to develop allergies in babies.

-- High in antioxidants which helps to prevent major life-threatening diseases and helps in maintaining good health.
+- Makhana is high in antioxidants.
+It helps to prevent major life-threatening diseases and helps in maintaining good health.

 - The high fiber content in makhana helps to prevent constipation in babies and toddlers.

-- Makhana has a good amount of calcium.
+- Makhana has the right amount of calcium.
 It strengthens the bones, teeth of growing babies and kids.

-- Makhana is good for kidney function according to Ayurveda.
+- Makhana is suitable for kidney function, according to Ayurveda.

 So, don’t wait.
 Start including makhana into your baby’s menu and enjoy the benefits!